-The orphanage is 10 kms from Siem Reap town.
-A bicycle is supplied for your use while volunteering - it takes around 35 – 40 mins passing by the edges of Angkor Wat moat & is very pleasant & atmospheric.
+The school is 10 kms from Siem Reap town.
+It takes around 35 – 40 mins by bicycle passing by the edges of Angkor Wat moat and is very pleasant and atmospheric.
 You will be supplied with an official Volunteer Tag to make passing the ticket office easier.

 There are two options for your visa depending on the length of your stay:

 Business Visa $25, valid one month, renewable for up to one year, available at point of entry.
 Visa extension: $45 for a month, $75 for three months.

 Tourist visa : $20, valid one month, renewable only once for one month, available at point of entry.
 Visa extension $45.
 If you overstay just a few days, better pay a fine ($5/day)

 NGO visa, applied by the school on behalf of volunteers who stay minimum 3 months.
 Valid 3 months and renewable for six months. $20 to pay to the school at arrival and at renewal.

 If you will be volunteering for 3 months please send a scanned copy of your passport to email@example.com three weeks before you are planning to arrive in Phnom Penh to ensure the visa is arranged on time.
 On arrival at Phnom Penh Airport report to the immigration counter and show the copy of the visa that the school will have sent you.
 Do not apply for any other visa!